 The OMB would be – in the terminology used by Partridge and Whitehead – undemocratic to not conduct the full hearing.
 There’s an irony these Councillors’ political posturing preventing the City from getting the quick win they seek.

-Last fall, Rob Drobucki was on The Public Record Radio Show to discuss ward boundaries.
-I had sought an academic to speak to boundaries from a learned perspective, three of the academics I contacted recommended Drobucki – stating he could speak from a more informed perspective.
+Last fall, Rob Dobucki was on The Public Record Radio Show to discuss ward boundaries.
+I had sought an academic to speak to boundaries from a learned perspective, three of the academics I contacted recommended Dobucki – stating he could speak from a more informed perspective.

-Since my first introduction to Drobucki, I’ve learned a little bit of how extensive his networks run among municipal political professors, social researchers, and geographers.
+Since my first introduction to Dobucki, I’ve learned a little bit of how extensive his networks run among municipal political professors, social researchers, and geographers.
 He has pro-bono access to experts who are assisting him to prepare a strong case.
-It could be my East End roots speaking, but I’d rather have Drobucki’s grassroots network than a team of well-paid Toronto lawyers.
+It could be my East End roots speaking, but I’d rather have Dobucki’s grassroots network than a team of well-paid Toronto lawyers.

-Mark Richardson’s settlement is a significant victory for Drobucki’s case against Council’s gerrymandering.
+Mark Richardson’s settlement is a significant victory for Dobucki’s case against Council’s gerrymandering.
 By agreeing to the new boundaries, Council has acknowledged that their original boundaries are flawed.

 In attaching that portion of Ainslie Wood to Dundas, Council removed all of their tax and different political interest arguments for maintaining the existing Hamilton/Suburb divide.
 Geographically, Poll 103 – North Ainslie Wood is significantly separated from Dundas by a combination of major roadways, high-voltage hydro corridors, and river creek valley.
 The decision to ignore these geographical features eliminates Council arguments that suburban communities deserve over-representation due to geographical features.